Applications for the Winter Cohort are now closed. Please check back in September.

 Do you have a business idea?
 A problem you think needs to be solved in a new and innovative way?
+Maybe a policy solution or social impact strategy?
 Would you like to be a start-up founder?

 90% of start-ups fail.
-There are a lot of reasons for this – but a common reason is that there is a mismatch between the product founders create, and what a potential customer actually wants to pay for.
+There are a lot of reasons for this – but a common reason is that there is a mismatch between what founders create, and what a potential customer actually wants to use and pay for.
 This is why high-quality customer discovery is important.

-Collide is a four-week program designed to help give students the skills and confidence they need to validate their business ideas.
-We will help students learn to combat their fear of reaching out to potential customers, be aware of confirmation bias, and ask the right questions to discover the real problems their customers are facing.
+Collide is a seven-week program designed to help give students the skills and confidence they need to validate their business ideas.
+We will help students learn to combat their fear of reaching out to potential customers, be aware of confirmation bias, and identify the skills they need to develop to run their own business.

 Session Dates & Location

 Note: You are able to sign up as an individual or as a startup team.
-Please indicate which one you are in the Expression of Interest form.
+Please indicate which one you are in the application form.

 Benefits to Students